 Field Description 7 R8 Ninth Data Bit for Receiver - When the SCI is configured for 9-bit data (M = 1), R8 can be thought of as a ninth receive data bit to the left of the MSB of the buffered data in the SCIxD register.
 When reading 9-bit data, read R8 before reading SCIxD because reading SCIxD completes automatic flag clearing sequences which could allow R8 and SCIxD to be overwritten with new data.
-6 T8 Ninth Data Bit for Transmitter - When the SCI is configured for 9-bit data (M = 1), T8 may be thought on ninth transmit data bit to the left of the MSB of the data in the SCIxD register.
-When writing 9-bit data, the 9-bit value is transferred to the SCI shift register after SCIxD is written so T8 should be written (if it needs change from its previous value) before SCIxD is written.
-If T8 does not need to change in the new value (as when it is used to generate mark or space parity), it need not be written each time SCIxD is written.
-5 TXDIR TxD Pin Direction in Single-Wire Mode - When the SCI is configured for single-wire half-duplex operar (LOOPS = RSRC = 1), this bit determines the direction of data at the TxD pin.
-0 TxD pin is an input in single-wire mode.
+6 T8 Ninth Data Bit for Transmitter - When the SCI is configured for 9-bit data (M = 1), T8 may be thought of as a ninth transmit data bit to the left of the MSB of the data in the SCIxD register.
+When writing 9-bit data, the entire 9-bit value is transferred to the SCI shift register after SCIxD is written so T8 should be written (if it needs to change from its previous value) before SCIxD is written.
+If T8 does not need to change in the new value (such as when it is used to generate mark or space parity), it need not be written each time SCIxD is written.
+5 TXDIR TxD Pin Direction in Single-Wire Mode - When the SCI is configured for single-wire half-duplex operation (LOOPS = RSRC = 1), this bit determines the direction of data at the TxD pin.
 1 TxD pin is an output in single-wire mode.